Expert Advice On Improving Your Home

 When selecting an HVAC company, choose one with technicians that have the appropriate training, licenses, and experience.
 In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled by the state.

 HVAC contractors in Arkansas must be licensed by the Department of Labor and Licensing's State Heating, Ventilation, Air Conditioning, & Refrigeration Board.
 To receive a license, contractors must have at least two years of experience.
 To maintain a license, contractors must complete yearly continuing education.
 Always check a company's reviews and complaints with organizations such as Google Reviews, Yelp, and the Better Business Bureau (BBB).
-Look for a a provider with positive reviews and a history of good customer service.
+You want to hire a provider with positive reviews and a history of good customer service.

 Understand Work Details

-Always make sure you understand the details of a planned project.
-For HVAC repairs, your provider should list which parts need replacement and why.
-Confirm that your technician will clean and test the system after repairs are completed to ensure that it’s working properly.
-When replacing your HVAC, ask the contractor to provide details on the new model, estimated installation time, brand, features, and energy efficiency.
-Before work begins, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.
+Always make sure you know what a company’s process is like.
+When getting HVAC repairs, ask your provider to specify which parts require replacement and explain why.
+Confirm that your technician will clean and test your system afterward to guarantee proper operation.
+When replacing your HVAC system, ask the contractor to describe the new model, estimated installation time, brand, features, and energy efficiency.
+Before work starts, ask how your provider plans to accurately size the unit for your home and how much it will cost.

 Compare Warranties